-- i.
-In the Server Info section, configure a default listening port. - ii.
-On the Connections tab, add a connection to the Rules Engine application. - iii.
+- 1. On the Tenants tab, add all tenants that should be visible in the GRAT interface. - a.
+In the Server Info section, configure a default listening port. - b.
+On the Connections tab, add a connection to the Rules Engine application. - c.
+On the Connections tab, add a connection to the Database Access Point. - d.
 On the Options tab, configure log options.
-In addition to the standard logging options that you can configure, you can configure an option named fileEncoding in the logging section.